zeynepwake/GruppuppgiftPython/README.md

 - Please clone this to your computer
 - Follow its README to create en appropriate Environment

-2. You need to create an appropriate Environment - Use requirements.txt in this REPO
+2. You need to create an appropriate Environment for the Program also - Use requirements.txt in this REPO

 # How to start the program